AmineWallah/osunator/README.md

 Osunator is a replay generator for the rhythm game osu! that takes an .osu file as an input and outputs a replay file (.osr), written with TensorFlow.

 The primary goal of this project is to be a proof of concept for being able to replicate a human-like playstyle using an LSTM model.
-Provided with a dataset of as few as ~40 .osr files, the model can imitate legitimate player behaviors on certain patterns (natural snapping on cross-screen jumps, smooth flowing on streams etc...).
+Provided with a dataset of as few as ~40 .osr files, the model could imitate legitimate player behaviors on certain patterns (natural snapping on cross-screen jumps, smooth flowing on streams etc...).
 With that said, the ground truth used to evaluate the model is how closely it can replicate a human replay rather than actually performing decently at the game.